 Skip to main content

 WattShift Impact Calculations turn interval energy data into customer-facing impact metrics.
 Send 15-minute import usage, optionally include solar export, and receive calculated bill cost plus available grid-services revenue and carbon impact.
 These endpoints are useful when you need to compare actual and counterfactual scenarios, validate a device-control strategy, estimate EV charging cost, or show the value of solar, storage, and load shifting under the customer’s actual tariff.
 The home-backed period route is available when the home is already onboarded.
 Use the direct calculate route when you want to calculate from inline home context without creating a persisted home first.
+For quote-stage workflows that have selected a rate plan but should not create a persistent home yet, use the no-home rate-plan period bill route.
+It calculates tariff bill cost from the selected ratePlans[].id and interval import/export arrays.
+Because no home ZIP code is attached to that request, carbon and grid-services revenue are omitted.

 Endpoints